yearn/yearn-vaults/SPECIFICATION.md

 - Vault: Only user touch-point, manages funds
 - Strategy: Complex external interactions w/ limited access to Vault
 - Strategist: original creator of strategy, is in charge of monitoring its position for adverse effects.
+- Registry: On-chain registry of deployed Vaults for tokens, indexed by API version

 ## Vault Specification